techie-joe/library/github-pages/quick-start/readme.md

 ---

 ## Deleting site
-You can delete a GitHub Pages site.
-See [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/deleting-a-github-pages-site)
+You can delete a site.
+See [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/deleting-a-github-pages-site).
+OR Unpublish it.
+See [this guide](https://docs.github.com/en/pages/getting-started-with-github-pages/unpublishing-a-github-pages-site).

 ---